ruby-next/freezolite/README.md

 > 📖 Read more about the motivation behind this project in ["Freezolite: the magic gem for keeping Ruby literals safely frozen"](https://evilmartians.com/chronicles/freezolite-the-magic-gem-for-keeping-ruby-literals-safely-frozen) post.

+Freezolite also comes with experimental support for [freezing constants](#freezing-constants).

 ## Usage

 Add the gem to your Gemfile: